djcopley/djcopley/README.md

 Python has historically been my language of choice, but recently Swift has been stealing my heart.

-If you want to get in touch, you can send me a message on X.
+If you want to get in touch, you can send me a message on X, or email me at djcopley@proton.me.